Sustainability Strategy and Approach

 Sustainable Finance Action Plan

-In addition, UOBI has prepared a “Sustainable Finance Action Plan” (Rencana Aksi Keuangan Berkelanjutan/RAKB) for the 2024 - 2028 period which was prepared by the Board of Directors and approved by the Board of Commissioners.
-During the 2023 RAKB, we have carried out the following:
+In addition, UOBI has prepared a “Sustainable Finance Action Plan” (Rencana Aksi Keuangan Berkelanjutan/ RAKB) for the 2025-2029 period which was prepared by the Board of Directors and approved by the Board of Commissioners.
+During the 2024 RAKB, we have carried out the following:

-- Raise awareness of diversity and inclusivity in the work environment
+- Supported mental health, raise awareness of diversity and inclusivity in the work environment in work environment through Employee Assistance Program

 - Ensuring employees stay relevant to the market and trends with programs and training

-- Support and create social programs that focus on the arts, children and education through partnerships, employee participation/volunteerism, and corporate philanthropy
+- Supported and created social programs that focus on arts, children and education through partnerships, employee participation/volunteerism, and corporate philanthropy

-- Socialization and communication to students to improve financial literacy
+- Carried socialization and communication to students to improve financial literacy

-- Actively participate in marketing “Green Bonds” for Retail Bonds
+- Actively participated in marketing “Green Bonds” for Retail Bonds

 - Active in Social Activities as part of marketing BNP Paribas IDX30 Philanthropy products

-- Use of renewable energy by installing solar panels
+- Promoted the use of renewable energy by installing solar panels in our office

 The Five Guiding Principles